nicoverbruggen/NickelTypeFix/README.md

 Delete `KOBOeReader/.adds/nickel-type-fix/uninstall` and reboot; NickelHook removes the mod on the next boot.
 The in-memory patches revert automatically (nothing was written to disk).

-## Notes

-On the first boot after installation, the mod also removes the older standalone mods it supersedes so they don't co-load.
-You probably won't be impacted, as these were mostly used by the author and distributed to only a handful of people before this mod was released.

-Specifically, the following files are deleted (if present):

-- `/usr/local/Kobo/imageformats/libnickelhintfix.so`
-- `/usr/local/Kobo/imageformats/libnickeljustifyfix.so`
-- `KOBOeReader/.adds/nickelhintfix/` (config directory)
-- `KOBOeReader/.adds/nickeljustifyfix/` (config directory)

-Nothing else is ever removed, and this cleanup does not run on later boots.

 ## Development

+This repository was made with the assistance of large language models.
+Specifically: Anthropic's Opus 4.8, Opus 5 and Fable 5, as well as OpenAI's GPT 5.5 and 5.6 Sol.

+These models were incredibly useful when attempting to reverse engineer and diagnose the actual issues.

-This repository was created with the assistance of large language models (specifically, Claude Opus 4.8, GPT 5.5, and Claude Fable 5).
-All of it was carefully reviewed by the author, and tested on the author's actual Kobo devices before release.
+All of the mod was carefully reviewed by the author, and was developed and tested on the author's actual Kobo devices prior to release.

 ## License